Dillom: Career

 Dillom said to be interested in pursuing a music career since he was a child.
-He was a bassist in a punk band and, at age 15, produced hip hop beats and instrumentals for local rappers in Barrio 31, a villa miseria in Retiro.
+He was a bassist in a punk band and, at age 15, produced hip hop beats and instrumentals for local rappers in Villa 31, a villa miseria in Retiro.
 This was his first encounter with urban music, a style he would later use for his own compositions.
 In 2018, he released his debut single "Dripping" and founded the creative team Rip Gang alongside artists Ill Quentín, Muerejoven, Odd Mami, Taichu and Saramalacara.
 He would later release "Superglue", "Draco", "Casipegado" and collaborated with producer and DJ Bizarrap on "Bzrp Music Sessions Vol. 9", turning him into a viral phenomenon.
 The Rip Gang marked a "new wave of Argentine trap", causing outrage among earlier rappers, particularly Duki.
 Fans of the "first wave" disapproved of newer musicians, making Dillom's session with Bizarrap the producer's most disliked video on YouTube.

 In 2020, Dillom was featured on Russian punk rock band Pussy Riot's "1312".
 He founded his own record label, Bohemian Groove, and released his most successful solo single, "Dudade".
 As of September 2022, the song amassed over 38 million streams on Spotify and over 41 million on YouTube.
 During an interview with Indie Hoy, Dillom confessed that he didn't like the song initially, although he "felt that people would like it".

 In January 2021, Dillom released "Sauce" as a stand-alone single.
 The song was noted for its funk production, marking a departure from his usual trap sound.
 In March, he collaborated with cumbia sensation L-Gante on "Tinty Nasty".
 The song proved to be a hit, peaking at No. 15 on Billboard Hot 100 Argentina and amassing 87 million views on YouTube and 26 million streams on Spotify.
 They would later become friends, with Dillom expressing admiration for L-Gante's lyricism and sense of humor.
 In May, he released "Opa" as the lead single from his upcoming debut album Post Mortem.
 He also released "Piso 13" and "Pelotuda" as second and third singles, respectively, to critical acclaim.
 In November, the album cover and release date were revealed on social media.
 Post Mortem was finally released on December 1, 2021.

 In February 2022, Dillom kicked off the Post Mortem Tour at Cosquín Rock Festival in Córdoba, Argentina.
 On 18 March 2022, he performed at Lollapalooza Argentina.
 In August, Dillom collaborated with Argentine pop duo Miranda! on their single "Dos".

 While working on his second album, Dillom collaborated with multiple Argentine artists such as Wos and Juan Lopez.
 He also released standalone single "Ola de suicidios" and the Ad honorem EP (2023), which included collaborations with Ill Quentin and MECHAYRXMEO.

 On April 23 2024, Dillom announced his second studio album Por cesárea, to be released April 26.

 He features on "AYAYAY", a track with Israeli singer, Noga Erez, on her album, The Vandalist, released in September 2024.